-When you lose a confrontation with a crow and it teaches that God always provides
+When you lose a confrontation with a crow, and, and it teaches that God always provides

 I learned this lesson in the most unsuspecting ways and from a rather intimidating teacher.
 He had been staring at me since I sat down.
-I took one look at him and decided that my usual indifference might be upgraded to annoyance, for this occasion.
+I took one look at him and decided that I might upgrade my usual indifference to annoyance for this occasion.
 As I was accustomed to these looks, intense, unflinching, and almost predatory, I tried to ignore him.
-Usually, I took comfort in the fact that a window separated us and that we each go our separate way, eventually, after a few seconds, when the bird finally decided to fly away.
+Usually, I took comfort because a window separated us and that we each go our separate way, eventually, after a few seconds, when the bird finally flew away.
 This time, the bird was here to stay!

 This time, the bird persisted and did not fly away.
 Nor did the family he had brought along for the western, cowboy-style confrontation we were about to have, where we stare each other down till one of us reaches for the pistol.

 He seemed to be in a foul mood; given his thin frame, I could understand the grumpiness.
 He looked like a crow on an extreme diet, the kind I contemplate starting before every bikini season and then remember that I never wear bikinis; this realization usually coincides with the last bite of chocolate I am about to have.
 Seeing how commanding he appeared to be, I named my feathery challenger Captain Crow.

 In search of leftovers

 Captain Crow and his family settled down as my family was finishing our alfresco meal.
 Another family was also finishing their dinner and was preparing to leave their table.
 Captain Crow surveyed the leftovers.
 Hardly.
 Hardly anything remained.
 The family had cleansed their plates.
 Captain Crow went back to staring at me.
 Awkward!